 This ride is based Bodmin Moor, which has a higher altitude compared to the rest of the South-West.
 As a result of this, be prepared for lower temperatures and more precipitation than the rest of the south west (approximately twice as much rainfall as lowland areas).
 Both of these factors also result in the highest levels of snowfall and the lowest levels of sunshine so pack plenty of warm clothes even in the summer.

 There is electricity available at your accommodation each evening for charging phones and cameras.
 Wifi is also available in your accommodation.
 Mobile phone signal can be patchy.
+If you want to bring a GoPro please be advised that you will have to have permission from all other guests and guides that they are willing to be filmed.

 We strongly recommend warm riding wear and good riding waterproofs as the weather in this region can be unpredictable.